vlitzke/kitchenflies/DNAseq/2_trim/README.md

 # Step 2: Trimming

-Raw FASTQ reads will be trimmed for a minimum BQ >18 and a minimum length (fragments greater than 75 base pairs) using cutadapt[^1].
+To help remove adaptor sequences and low-quality reads, raw FASTQ reads will be trimmed for a minimum BQ >18 and a minimum length (fragments greater than 75 base pairs) using cutadapt[^1].
 It uses a semiglobal alignment algorithm (free-shift, ends-free or overlap alignment).
 The following is taken from Marcel's documentation: In a regular (global) alignment, the two sequences are compared from end to end and all differences occuring over that length are counted.
 In semiglobal alignment, the sequences are allowed to freely shift relative to each other and differences are only penalized in the overlapping region between them:

 ![image](alg_text_eg.png)